 Anne was funded by the Australian Government to write one of the first books in Australia about venture funding, Winning Australian Venture Capital, published in 1997.
 Anne was made a Lifelong Member of AVCAL in 1999.

-NSW Innovation Council (1999-2000) and served on three Council Working Groups – Biotechnology, Innovation Culture, and Regional Development.
+- NSW Innovation Council, serving on three Council Working Groups – Biotechnology, Innovation Culture, and Regional Development

 - AusDance ACT – Canberra’s peak body for Dance

 - Sinfonia Mid North Coast – a community orchestra